developerkevin/MasterList-EthereumClassic/README.md

 - [Ethereum YouTube Channel](https://www.youtube.com/user/ethereumproject) - Mostly older videos of Devcon 1 and before.
 - [Ethereum Foundation YouTube Channel](https://www.youtube.com/channel/UCNOfzGXD_C9YMYmnefmPH0g) - Most up to date events and streams including the Ethereum Devcon conferences and dev meetings.

-## Wallets

-- [MetaMask](https://metamask.io/) - Browser extension that can interact with Remix IDE and send transactions to different testnets.
-- [MyEtherWallet](https://www.myetherwallet.com/) - Online wallet service that interacts with the blockchain and performs several other useful functions.
-- [Mist](https://github.com/ethereum/mist) - Official Ethereum wallet - Browse and use Ðapps on the Ethereum network.
-- [MyCrypto](https://www.mycrypto.com) - Online wallet service that interacts with the blockchain and performs several other useful functions.

 ## Protocols